lagerfeuer/office-resume/README.md

 # Office Resume

+Modern single page LaTeX resume template.

 This template is intended to be used as a single page resume.
-I am sure you can make it work for multiple pages, however I have not tried that yet.
+I am sure you can make it work for multiple pages, but there are no instructions or examples.

 ## Showcase
 ### Resume